-- 1. Alcohol / drug screening and counseling is the collection of urine followed by a counseling session with the client to review and discuss the results of the screening. - a.
-The laboratory analysis of the urine specimen (urinalysis) must be billed by a laboratory using that laboratory's Medicaid Provider ID. - b.
+- Alcohol / drug screening and counseling is the collection of urine followed by a counseling session with the client to review and discuss the results of the screening. - a.
+The analysis of the urine specimen (urinalysis) may only be billed by a provider with the appropriate CLIA certification for the test performed.
+Urinalysis is not part of the Outpatient Fee-For-Service SUD benefit. - b.
 Substance use disorder providers will only be reimbursed for collecting the urine specimen and providing a counseling session to review and discuss the results of the urinalysis.
-Claims submitted for the collection of the urine sample without the subsequent counseling of urinalysis results will not be reimbursed. - i) If the client does not return for the counseling of their urinalysis results, the collection of the sample cannot be claimed. - c.
+Claims submitted for the collection of the urine sample without the subsequent counseling of urinalysis results will not be reimbursed. - i.
+If the client does not return for the counseling of their urinalysis results, the collection of the sample cannot be claimed. - c.
 Substance use disorder counseling services to discuss and counsel the client on the test results must be provided by an eligible rendering provider, as outlined in Section 8.746.2. - d.
 The counseling portion of the service may be conducted during a session of individual or family therapy. - e.
-Multiple urine collections per date of service are not additionally reimbursed. - f.
-Alcohol / drug screening and counseling is limited to 52 specimen collections per State Fiscal Year. - g.
-Alcohol / drug screening and counseling is limited to one unit per date of service. - i) A unit of service is the single collection and subsequent counseling session.
+Multiple urine collections per date of service are not additionally reimbursed.